The problem we wanted to solve/Project overall goal (from the project proposal)

-1) Lead momentum towards improved public awareness on nutrition issues and drove actionable commitments and contributions of young people for sustained nutrition in Nigeria.
+1) Lead momentum towards improved public awareness of nutrition issues and drove actionable commitments and contributions of young people for sustained nutrition in Nigeria.

-2) CS-SUNN Survey on impact of the program with 12 respondents had 33.3% of the respondents saying they were uninformed about youth and nutrition related matters before the program while 58.3% strongly agreed that CS-SUNN campaigns and activities on youth and nutrition issues increased your knowledge on the issue at the end of the program.
+2) CS-SUNN Survey on the impact of the program with 12 respondents had 33.3% of the respondents saying they were uninformed about youth and nutrition-related matters before the program while 58.3% strongly agreed that CS-SUNN campaigns and activities on youth and nutrition issues increased your knowledge on the issue at the end of the program.

-3) In line with attaining improved knowledge, CS-SUNN achieved wide reach and engagements on the social media space via campaigns.
-Metrics from twitter and facebook campaigns showed excellent and impactful engagements rates.
+3) In line with attaining improved knowledge, CS-SUNN achieved wide reach and engagements in the social media space via campaigns.
+Metrics from Twitter and Facebook campaigns showed excellent and impactful engagement rates.

-5) Five key commitments towards sustained nutrition for youths in Nigeria was secured:
+5) Five key commitments towards sustained nutrition for youths in Nigeria were secured: